Licensing criteria for home-based ECE services

 - Be used on a surface free of dirt/organic material

-- Have enough time to kill the bugs (ideally 30 minutes contact time).
+- Be sprayed and left on for enough time to kill the bugs before wiping away (ideally 30 minutes contact time)

 The solution should be disposed of at the end of the day.
 Made up chlorine solutions are often kept in spray bottles – the bottle needs to be cleaned daily as dirty hands touch it.